 - A Non-Feminist FAQ

-Where does the name come from?
-It’s a tongue-in-cheek reference to Canadian Prime Minister Justin Trudeau (a vocal feminist) and his one-liner explaining the gender parity in his cabinet picks (“because it’s 2015”).
+Where does the name “Because it’s 2015” come from?
+It’s a tongue-in-cheek reference to a one-liner from Canadian Prime Minister Justin Trudeau (a vocal feminist).

 Is this a “men’s rights” blog?
-I don’t use that term (most issues facing men aren’t about legal rights) but many people who use the term also take an egalitarian non-feminist approach that lines up with mine.
+I don’t use that term personally—most issues facing men aren’t actually about legal rights so I think it’s a little misleading.

 Is this an anti-feminist blog?
-I’m not trying to “eradicate” feminism, but I do want to challenge it and establish the legitimacy of alternatives to it.
-I call that a non-feminist approach rather than an anti-feminist approach.
+I prefer “non-feminist”.
+My hope is to challenge feminism and establish the legitimacy of alternatives to it, not to eradicate/eliminate it.